 We hope from time to time authors will chime in with their thoughts as well.
 We welcome everyone to comment and share their thoughts too!
 The more the merrier!

 Before we get to this weeks Book Wars, we have a winner to announce.
-The Book Wars winner for The Look By: Sophia Bennett is....... the UK cover!!!
+The Book Wars winner for Storm Glass is..... the US Cover!!!
 Thank you to everyone who voted for both books, and for picking a winner.

 Let the Wars Begin: Its now time to make our decision, let's see what we think about the covers and pick our favorite cover.

 VOTE for YOUR favorite cover of Seraphina NOW!